 Learn 5 Benefits of Breast Milk Baths for Baby

 As a new parent, you’re going to have lots of questions.
 One of the most common ones is, “What should I do at the end of my baby’s day?”
-You could give them a bath, or you could take them for a walk in the stroller or swing.
+You could bath them or take them for a walk in the stroller or swing.
 But why not try something different and give them a breast milk bath?

-What is a breast milk bath for baby?
+What is a breast milk bath for a baby?

 A breast milk bath is a bath in which you use breast milk instead of water.
-It’s a great way to end your baby’s day and relax him or her after a long day of playing and being active.
+It’s a great way to end your baby’s day and relax them after a long day of playing and being active.

 Breast milk has many benefits for babies, including:

 - It helps reduce eczema.

 - It boosts your baby’s immune system, making them less likely to get sick (like the flu).